Qovery/documentation/website/docs/using-qovery/configuration/domains.md

 ## Custom Domains

 You can use a custom domain name for any of your applications.
-Additionally, the domain name can be different in each environment.
+Additionally, the domain name can be different in each environment (branch).